Dissertationsprojekte

 The title of Tijana Koprivica’s doctoral research in the narrow scientific field of Serbian Literature is Textual and Visual in Serbian Avant-garde Literature.
 The main issue that will be addressed in this research is the status of the visual elements in the works of Serbian avant-garde literature, due to Avant-garde’s distinctive intermedia and multimedia character.
 By identifying and typologyzing works that, in addition to the text, contain visual elements as media of communication with the audience, a representative corpus will be singled out as a source for examining this problem.
 In the course of the research, the intention is to find, describe, analyze and interpret all those works that contain components of the visual and which, along with the traditional reading experience, at the same time require observational approach.
 Finally, the aim of this research will be to present the consequences of including visual elements in the work and also to show the effects of excluding these elements from some of the works in their different editions, as well as to present the impact of such practices on the reception of the avant-garde works in the tradition of interpretation.
 Taking into consideration the above, the doctoral thesis intend to show what the key features of the intermedia achievements of the Serbian literary Avant-garde are, what their mutual relations and influences are like, and to put them in the comparative context of the intermedia works of the European Avant-garde.

-Aleksandar Ranković: Transformation at the Margins.
-(Anti-)Militarism and Sexuality in late Yugoslavia (Betreuung gemeinsam mit Claudia Kraft, 2021-laufend)
+3. Aleksandar Ranković: Transformation at the Margins.
+(Anti-)Militarism and Sexuality in late Yugoslavia (Betreuung gemeinsam mit Claudia Kraft, 2021-2024)

 https://zeitgeschichte.univie.ac.at/ueber-uns/gastforscherinnen-und-fellows/aleksandar-rankovic/